plone/training/features.rst

 * Server: :samp:`mail.gocept.net`
 * Username: :samp:`training@neww.de`
-* Password: :samp:`training2013`
+* Password: :samp:`training2014`

 Please do not abuse this.
-We'll diable this account after the training.
+We'll disable this account after the training.

 Walktrough of the UI